maschinenstadt/lib.js/README.md

 ## News/Updates

+#### Node.js original modules
+Now you won't need to "include()" your original Node.js modules.. you have to address them as usual by "[global.]nodejs" - but instead of using it like any object.. now you can call it as function, with it's module name as parameter.

+If it has been loaded before, you get a cached copy of the object.
+Otherweise the function will load it, store it in the cache (for later use) and then you get the object itself. ;-)´

+	var http; // not necessary, really..
+	var server = (http = nodejs('http')).createServer();
+	console.inspect(nodejs.http); // also possible. ;-)

 #### Array BUG
 Important info: one big mistake happened!
 I can not access greater or smaller "index" (arg) values (which usually should be done by "modulo" (%)).
 Have not